Kitchen Island Lighting: How to Choose the Right Lights, Height, and Spacing

 Chandeliers

-For a touch of elegance, a small chandelier over the kitchen island adds luxury and drama.
+For a touch of elegance, a small chandelier over the kitchen island can be an alternative to pendant lighting, adding luxury and drama.
 Brass, crystal, or glass chandeliers can instantly turn a kitchen into a design statement.

 Luxury kitchen with cream and burgundy marble island illuminated by Florence Trapunto Neve linear chandelier by HDLS Lighting Ltd – elegant modern kitchen island lighting inspiration.

-3. Size, Height, and Number of Lights – Get the Scale Right
+3. Kitchen Island Lighting Size, Height, and Number of Fixtures

-Lighting proportion is everything.
+Lighting proportion is everything in kitchen island lighting.
 Fixtures that are too small disappear visually, while those too large overwhelm the space.

 Fixture Size